Overcoming Addictions

 • Satan offers pleasure in exchange for losing free agency, but this is a lie and we are left with neither pleasure nor agency.

 • Don’t give into the Dionysian spirit.
 Seek purpose, not sensations.
+Remember your future self.
+Be mature.

 • Don’t doubt in darkness what you know in light but wait until after the trial of your faith.

-• Remember your future self and engage in spiritual warfare.
+• Engage in spiritual warfare.

 Isaiah 9:2